dimiro1/lunar/README.md

 A lightweight, self-hosted Function-as-a-Service platform written in Go with Lua scripting.

+> **Beta Phase Notice**: This project is currently in beta.
+New features and changes are actively being developed, but I promise to maintain backward compatibility for all Lua APIs.

 ## Features

 * **Simple Lua Functions** - Write serverless functions in Lua